The Road to Art International Residency Program – Component 1: Prospecting

 • Projects designed to develop an artistic vision with one or more international partners

-• Projects that foster on-site networking and exploration related to an artistic project
+• Projects that foster on-site networking and exploratory visits related to an artistic project

 When must the project be carried out?